Olive Garden Chicken Margherita

 - Skinless and boneless chicken breasts are the best choice for this recipe.

-- Fresh mozzarella cheese is also ideal, but prepackaged sliced mozzarella will also work.
+- Fresh mozzarella cheese is ideal, but prepackaged sliced mozzarella will work as well.

 How To Make Chicken Margherita